-Income Statement's depreciation UNDERSTATES reality.
+Income Statement's depreciation understates reality.
 See this Globe&Mail article.

 So what economic reality does Depreciation measure, and why?
 All assets (except land) wear out, or become obsolete.
 Assets must be replaced to sustain operations.
 When should their costs be recognized - at the time of purchase, over their productive life, or when they are replaced at the end of their life?
-Should mangement's decision on how to finance their purchase change the timing of cost recognition?
+Should management's decision on how to finance their purchase change the timing of cost recognition?
 Be clear that you are looking to measure an economic reality here.
 Depreciation can be consider from three points of view:

 - Historical cost basis